-The Company issued the seventh issue of its unsecured convertible bonds, and the issuance conditions were as follows:

 - a.
-The holders may demand a lump-sum payment for the bonds upon maturity. - b.
-The holders can request that the Company repurchase their bonds at face value on the third anniversary of the offering date.
-The holders can exercise the right to sell on April 28, 2024. - c.
-The Company may redeem the bonds at face value between July 28, 2021 and March 18, 2026 under certain conditions. - d.
-Between July 28, 2021 and April 28, 2026 (except for the period between the former dividend date and the date of the dividend declaration on record), holders may convert their bonds into the Company's ordinary shares.
+The Company issued the seventh issue of its unsecured convertible bonds, and the issuance conditions were as follows: - 1) The holders may demand a lump-sum payment for the bonds upon maturity. - 2) The holders can request that the Company repurchase their bonds at face value on the third anniversary of the offering date.
+The holders can exercise the right to sell on April 28, 2024. - 3) The Company may redeem the bonds at face value between July 28, 2021 and March 18, 2026 under certain conditions. - 4) Between July 28, 2021 and April 28, 2026 (except for the period between the former dividend date and the date of the dividend declaration on record), holders may convert their bonds into the Company's ordinary shares.
 The initial conversion price was set at NT\$19 per share, which is subject to adjustment if there is a capital injection by cash or share dividend distribution.
-Because the Company distributed cash dividends on July 12, 2022, the conversion price was adjusted to NT\$18.3.
-As of December 31, 2022, a total face value of \$2,211,200 thousand of convertible bonds was converted into 116,379 thousand ordinary shares of the Company.
+Because the Company distributed cash dividends on July 16, 2023, the conversion price was adjusted to NT\$18.
+As of December 31, 2023, a total face value of \$2,894,700 thousand of convertible bonds was converted into 154,182 thousand ordinary shares of the Company.